HornPenguin/Booklet/README.md

 ## License

-This program distributed under BSD-3 license
-See detail license text in "[LICENSE](LICENSE)" file in repository.
+This program distributed under BSD 3-clause license See detail license text in "[LICENSE](LICENSE)" file in repository.